kmesic/beer-deep-learner/README.md

   * Conversion Rate (CR) - number of times the user went ahead and bought the recommendation

 ###### Collaborative Filtering

+Normalization of data:

+If we normalize ratings, by subtracting from each rating the average rating of that user, we turn low ratings into negative numbers and high ratings into positive numbers.
+If we then take the cosine distance, we find that users with opposite views of the movies they viewed in common will have vectors in almost opposite directions, and can be considered as far apart as possible.
+However, users with similar opinions about the movies rated in common will have a relatively small angle between them

 Based on what you like and others who are similar to what you like, then we can recommend certain items.